Compared to Traditional Validation

 # Bonus: Run A Validation Test Suite

-By adding each new system requirement query into a combined test suite, you can build a complete system requirement specification in Modality that can be tested with a single command.
+- By adding each system requirement query as a measurement in an objective, you can build a complete set of system requirements in Modality that can be tested against any recorded system execution with a single command.

 One advantage of recording all of your test-suite-scripts together is that you may have previously scripted system behavior that you would now like to test with a newer system requirement query.

 Fundamentally, this is a script to record and run all of your test-suite-scripts, and then call